imtayadeway/imtayadeway.github.io/_posts/2014-07-04-padrino-with-sidekiq.md

 bundle install
 ```

-now, tell padrino to mount the app, and stub some methods to make it play nice:
+Now, tell padrino to mount the app, and stub some methods to make it play nice:

 ```ruby
 # config/apps.rb